Soleno Therapeutics, Inc. (SLNO) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 3, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Soleno Therapeutics, Inc. ("Soleno" or the "Company") (NASDAQ: SLNO).
+LOS ANGELES, April 8, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Soleno Therapeutics, Inc. ("Soleno" or the "Company") (NASDAQ: SLNO).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SOLENO THERAPEUTICS, INC. (SLNO), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 5, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?